If you're searching for inclusive cruises from Orlando, then you're actually looking to find cruises that leave from Port Canaveral.

 Norwegian Cruise Line also offers limited cruises from Port Canaveral.

-In fact, this cruise line has one ship, Norwegian Epic, with itineraries from Orlando.
+In fact, this cruise line has three ships, Norwegian Breakaway, Norwegian Star and Norwegian Sun, with itineraries from Orlando.

 Ports of call include Costa Maya, Mexico; Grand Cayman, Cayman Islands; Ocho Rios, Jamaica; and St. Thomas, USVI.